DiwakarBasnet/GPU-mode/CUDA/README.md

 ### Day-04
 Today I continued the exercises listed in chapter 3 of the book, which is related to matirx multiplication.
 - [x] Matrix-vector multiplication
+- [x] Matrix multiplication where each thread calculates a row
+- [x] Matrix multiplication where each thread calculates a column